rayyan35p/tp/docs/DeveloperGuide.md

 **MSS**

-1. User inputs the command to add an employee.
+1. User requests to add an employee.
 2. TaskHub adds the employee to the list of employees and displays the updated list.
 3. TaskHub shows that the employee has been added successfully.